sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 >
 > With TCP/IP, the IP addresses of the network layer are unique within a given network, and the protocol and port are unique among the host applications.
 >
 > TCP and UDP are two major protocols for communicating between hosts.
-Explore how your Node.js application can connect to TCP and UDP sockets.
+Explore how your Node.js application can connect to TCP and UDP sockets:
+> ** - Connecting to a TCP Socket**
+> ** - Connecting to a UPD Socket**

 ### What WebSockets are
 > The Websocket communication protocol provides a full-duplex communicatiion channel over a single TCP connection.